thyal/Quiz-Game/README.md

 The database used is mysql, which I am using docker to setup and connect to.
 The front-end is bundled with webpack, and I am using babel to translate react spesific code(jsx).

 There are a few other npm packages installed, and I will list them here, just stating shortly what they are used for.
-I will not go into detail on the usage of each one, because I feel that would be overkill.
+I will not go into detail on the usage of each one, because I feel that would not be necassary.

 * bcrypt - used for encryption and decryption of passwords.
 * express-session - used for creating a session cookie for authentication.